-While planning for our Chiang Mai trip, my friend J was unexpectedly enthusiastic about spending a day in Chiang Rai, a neighboring province of Chiang Mai located at the northernmost part of Thailand.
-I wasn't so excited because I was never a fan of long land trips, but for the sake of friendship I booked us a Chiang Rai tour for one whole day.
+While planning for our Chiang Mai trip, my friend J was unexpectedly enthusiastic about spending a day in Chiang Rai, a neighboring province of Chiang Mai located in the northernmost part of Thailand.
+I wasn't so excited because I was never a fan of long land trips, but for the sake of friendship, I booked us a Chiang Rai tour for one whole day.

 We were picked up by our tour guide from our guesthouse early in the morning.
 It was too early that we asked if we could buy take out breakfast from McDonald's so we could eat something during the trip.